CenterPoint Energy in Texas: Service Area, Outages & TDU Charges Guide

 What Is CenterPoint Energy, and What Does It Do in Texas?

 CenterPoint Energy is the regulated Transmission and Distribution Utility, or TDU, that delivers electricity across much of the Greater Houston area.
-It operates under the oversight of the Public Utility Commission of Texas and works within the Electric Reliability Council of Texas (ERCOT) electric grid.
+It operates under the oversight of the Public Utility Commission of Texas (PUCT) and works within the Electric Reliability Council of Texas (ERCOT) electric grid.
 CenterPoint owns and maintains the physical grid, including high-voltage transmission lines, neighborhood distribution wires, substations, and smart meters that measure your usage.

 CenterPoint’s predecessor served the Houston region since the late 1800s and was formerly known as Houston Lighting & Power before the market deregulated.
 Today, its role is strictly limited to delivery.
 It does not sell electricity, set your retail rate, or manage your contract.
 Those responsibilities belong to your Retail Electricity Provider (REP).